 GPZ Butterfly Strategy

-GPZ (VanEck Alternative Asset Manager ETF), in the Financial Services sector, (Investment - Banking & Investment Services industry), listed on AMEX.
+GPZ (VanEck Alternative Asset Manager ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-VanEck Alternative Asset Manager ETF (GPZ) seeks to track as closely as possible, before fees and expenses, the price and yield performance of the MarketVector Alternative Asset Managers Index (MVAALTTR), which is intended to track the overall performance of alternative asset managers across private equity, venture capital, private credit, private real estate, and private infrastructure.
+The VanEck Alternative Asset Manager ETF (GPZ) is designed to mirror the overall financial returns, before accounting for fees and costs, of the MarketVector Alternative Asset Managers Index (MVAALTTR).
+This index, in turn, is specifically crafted to measure the aggregate performance of firms that manage various alternative investment strategies.
+These strategies encompass areas such as private equity, venture capital, private credit, private real estate, and private infrastructure.

-GPZ (VanEck Alternative Asset Manager ETF) trades in the Financial Services sector, specifically Investment - Banking & Investment Services, with a market capitalization of approximately $159.3M, a beta of 0.91 versus the broader market, a 52-week range of 20.16-30.195, average daily share volume of 401K, a public-listing history dating back to 2025.
+GPZ (VanEck Alternative Asset Manager ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $265.7M, a beta of 0.80 versus the broader market, a 52-week range of 20.16-30.195, average daily share volume of 250K, a public-listing history dating back to 2025.
 These structural characteristics shape how GPZ etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a butterfly on GPZ?